ligolang/ligo/gitlab-pages/docs/advanced/attributes-decorators.md

 For more information, see [Interop: Michelson layout of LIGO data structures](../advanced/interop.md##michelson-layout-of-ligo-data-structures).

+## @tzip16_compatible to enable TZIP-16 storage checks

+The `@tzip16_compatible` attribute is used to indicate a storage variable that is expected to contain metadata compliant with [TZIP-16 specification](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-16/tzip-16.md).
+Values marked with this attribute are subject to automatic checks verifying that the storage indeed satisfies TZIP-16 rules.

+Note that at the moment there is no support for thus feature from the LIGO compiler; IDEs however can recognize the attribute and provide additional verification.

+The attribute works only on variables that are not functions.
+In case a function returning storage needs to be verified, one can create one or several sample storages out of it and apply the attribute to them.

 ## Internal attributes

 Furthermore, the following attributes are used internally by the compiler, you may encounter them when exporting the AST after a certain compilation pass, but they should not appear in normal source code.